kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/covid19/_index.md

 All attendees must be fully vaccinated against COVID 19 to attended.
 This means two shots of an [approved vaccine](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/people-vaccinated-abroad.html).
 An additional booster shot is strongly encouraged.
 Vaccination requirements for the University of WA can be found [here](https://www.washington.edu/coronavirus/vaccination-requirement/).

+The University of WA [strongly recommends](https://www.ehs.washington.edu/covid-19-prevention-and-response/face-covering-policy) wearing a well-fitted, high-quality mask indoors (e.g., KN95, N95, KF94 and surgical masks) to reduce the potential for transmission.
+These types of masks are available for free in [several locations on each campus](https://www.washington.edu/coronavirus/2022/01/27/where-to-pick-up-free-high-quality-masks-starting-jan-31/).

 During your stay if you feel unwell get tested immediately.
 Testing resources for students and visitors can be found [here](https://www.washington.edu/coronavirus/).